jorinvo/me/content/post/https-for-one-month.md

 ---
 date: 2016-02-02T18:18:33+07:00
 summary: |
-  yo
+  I'm excited about the future of HTTPS.
+  And I did an experiment where I only used HTTPS for one month.
+  In this post I share the results of this experiment.
-title: I used only HTTPS for one month
+title: Only HTTPS for one month
 ---

 I was really excited when [Let's Encrypt][letsencrypt] became available to the public.